Our guide to Japan cruises

 Japanese customs

 Politeness is ingrained into Japanese culture.
-Avoid causing accidental offense by keeping these tips in mind while in Japan:
+Avoid causing accidental offence by keeping these tips in mind while in Japan:

 - Pointing is considered rude: try to use an open hand to make gestures.